Marabii/Cloud-Project/README.md

 3. The **Consolidator Worker** will consolidate the statistics and send the updated data to another SQS queue.
 4. The **Export Client** will take the final data from SQS and export it to `finalData.csv` in the `processed-data` folder in S3.

----

-## **8. Troubleshooting**

-- **Lambda Timeout**: If a Lambda function times out, increase the function timeout limit in the AWS console.
-- **File Upload Issues**: Ensure the Upload Client has the correct AWS credentials and access to the S3 bucket.
-- **SQS Delays**: Check the SQS settings and ensure the messages are being processed in the correct order.

----

-## **9. Conclusion**

-This README file provides detailed instructions for setting up and running the IoT Traffic Data Processing system using AWS services.
-By following the steps above, you can successfully upload, process, and export IoT data using a serverless architecture.

----